 After the letter is sent, the business has thirty (30) days to respond to it.
-The business has options moving forward.
-The business can make a settlement offer, which if rejected, could be the basis for a reduction in the plaintiff's damages later by the court.
+The business has several options moving forward.
+The business can make a settlement offer which, if rejected, could be the basis for a reduction in the plaintiff's damages later by the court.
 Or, the business could refuse to make a settlement offer, in which case it could be subject to double or even triple damages if it refused to offer relief in bad faith.

 When a business is the plaintiff and decides to sue another business for violations of the Massachusetts Consumer Protection Laws, Section 11 of Chapter 93A applies, and the rules are a little different.
 For business-to-business complaints, no demand letter is required.

 Like with consumers, the offer of a settlement is permitted by the section, and if the offer is later deemed reasonable the damages may be limited by the court at a later date.

 With businesses, an additional rule applies.
 The deceptive or unfair acts must have occurred primarily and substantially within the Commonwealth of Massachusetts.
-This limitation is important to understand because ultimately your attorney can help you make the determination about whether the claim against your business is affected by this additional requirement.
+This limitation is important because it can mean that the business committing a deceptive trade practice is outside the reach of the Massachusetts Consumer Protection Law.

 Failure to Comply With Demand Letter Requirements